briansimiyuj/doctor-appointment-app/README.md

     b.
 If `data` is empty, return a message saying "No Appointments"
     c.
 Loop through the `data` array and create a card component for appointment
        i.
 If the user is patient, return AppointmentCard component and pass `key` and `doctor` as props ii.
-If the user is doctor, return PatientAppointmentCard component and pass `key` and `patient` as props
+If the user is doctor, return PatientAppointmentCard component and pass `key`, `appointment` and `patient` as props

     d.
 Return the `renderAppointment` function as a JSX element